 Geological Endurants

 A geological physical endurant (Figure 7) is either a Geologic Material or Geologic Object.
-Geological materials are produced by geological processes or events, and are solid (Solid Geologic Material) or fluid (Fluid Geologic Material), or mixed, with solids comprised dominantly by some amount of Rock Material (e.g. Sandstone), Rock Grain Material (e.g. Sand grains), Mineral (e.g. Quartz), or Mineraliod (various glass).
+Geological materials are produced by geological processes or events, and are solid (Solid Geologic Material) or fluid (Fluid Geologic Material), or categorized as Geologic Material if it is constituted by significant solid and fluid components.
+Solid Geologic materials include Rock Material (e.g. granite, sandstone), Rock Grain Material (e.g. the feldspar grains in a granite, or quartz grains in a sandstone), Mineral (e.g. quartz), or Mineraloid (e.g. obsidian, amber, opal).
 As with all matter, geological materials can be unified as a chunk of matter, or not unified as a heap of matter: a distinct sandstone body in a formation is unified (it is distinctly cohesive and identifiable), but the sand grains in the formation, considered individually, are not cohesive and too numerous to be identifiable at the scale of the formation.
 A chunk of matter made of granular particles will thus always be constituted by some heap of matter.
-A specific classification of rock materials is a module in GSO, with GSO supplying a default module derived from the GeoSciML simple lithology.
+A specific classification of rock materials is a module in GSO, with GSO supplying a default module derived from the IUGS CGI simple lithology vocabulary.

-Geologic objects are differentiated from rock objects and rock bodies (Fig 6).
+Geologic objects are differentiated from rock objects and rock bodies (Fig 7).
 Geologic objects are material objects constituted by any mixture of geological solids or fluids, e.g. a petroleum basin might be considered a geological object having rock material and fluid material as distinct constituents, as well as having the related objects as parts: the reservoir as the solid part, and the gas or liquid bodies as the remaining parts.
 A Rock Object is then a specialized geological object constituted by solid geological materials only, e.g. a geological formation may then contain fluids (in its pores), but is not constituted by the contained fluids nor has them as parts, so is distinct from them.
 Rock objects and their materials are differentiated by constitution: rock objects are constituted by some amount of solid geological material, but materials are only constituted by other materials (i.e. amounts of matter).
 In contrast to rock objects and related materials, a Rock Body is a hybrid entity, as it can be either an amount of solid geological material or a rock object, and is thus a useful means to refer to a rock mass without distinguishing it as object or material.

 GSO further delineates two types of rock objects: Specific Rock Object and Geologic Unit.
 A specific rock object is a single self-connected entity constituted by a (singe) chunk of solid geological material.
-It is not contextual, as it can be moved to another location and retain identity, e.g. a crystal, boulder, concretion, or fossil material, could all be relocated to Mars and remain the same entity.
-Conversely, a geologic unit is not a specific rock object, because it can either be fragmented into pieces (i.e. not self-connected, not constituted by a single chunk of matter) or it is contextual and cannot be relocated without losing identity.
+It is not contextual, as it can be moved to another location and retain identity, e.g. a crystal, boulder, concretion, or material fossil.
+These could all be relocated to Mars and remain the same entity.
+Conversely, a geologic unit is not a specific rock object, both because it can be fragmented into pieces (e.g. by faulting) and maintain identity, and because it is contextual and cannot be relocated without losing identity.
 For example, a formation might fragmented into pieces and furthermore cannot be relocated to Mars and be the same formation, because its relations to surrounding rocks would differ and its reliance on specific processes or events would differ.